-UNEP FI has over 80 UNEP FI members and 40 supporting institutions in Latin America and the Caribbean (LAC), across 16 countries.
-55 banks are signatories to the Principles for Responsible Banking and 16 of them have also joined the Net Zero Banking Alliance.
-Additionally, 17 insurers in the region have signed the Principles for Sustainable Insurance, with a larger group committing to the Bogota Declaration for Sustainable Insurance launched in January 2024.
+UNEP FI has over 80 UNEP FI members and 43 supporting institutions in Latin America and the Caribbean (LAC), across 16 countries.
+60 banks are signatories to the Principles for Responsible Banking.
+Additionally, 19 insurers in the region have signed the Principles for Sustainable Insurance, with a larger group committing to the Bogota Declaration for Sustainable Insurance launched in January 2024.

-The most biodiverse region globally, LAC faces significant nature loss, climate change impacts and inequality issues.
-Our efforts focus on leveraging the green transition to foster a more equitable society through peer exchange, knowledge-sharing, and efforts on enhacing understanding of sustainability topics, including climate adaptation and mitigation, as well as financial inclusion.
+The most biodiverse region globally, LAC faces significant biodiversity loss, climate change impacts, pollution and inequality issues.
+Our efforts focus on leveraging the green transition to foster a more equitable society through peer exchange, knowledge-sharing, and implementation support on sustainability topics, including climate adaptation and mitigation, nature-related risks as well as financial health and inclusion.
 We also support policymakers in developing sustainable finance taxonomies aligned with national objectives to establish clear definitions and a common language for sustainable initiatives.

 Regional Highlights